Super-Protocol/docs/docs/ai-marketplace/marketplace/list.md

 ---
 id: "list"
-title: "List of Offers"
+title: "Models/Datasets"
 slug: "/marketplace/list"
 sidebar_position: 1
 ---

-The **Models** and **Datasets** screens display content [offered](/fundamentals/offers) for lease on the AI Marketplace.
-You can rent AI models and datasets by adding their offers to [orders](/fundamentals/orders).
+The **Models** and **Datasets** screens display content offered on the AI Marketplace.
+You can lease AI models and datasets listed here by adding them to orders.
 Read [How to Place an Order](/ai-marketplace/guides/guide-place-order).

-## Models/Datasets screen

-The table in the center of the screen contains the list of available offers.

-(image full screen, the table highlighted)
+(image full screen, UI elements highlighted and numbered)
 <br/>
 <br/>

+**[1] List of offers**:

 - **ID**: a unique offer identification number.
 It is incremental and continuous for model offers and dataset offers.
 - **Name**: the name given to the offer by its [provider](/fundamentals/offers#providers).